WPS/domainstorytelling.org/_pages/quick-start-guide.md

 **Anna:** “You mean the shows in a foreign language?
 I thought you sell special tickets for those.”

-**Matthew:** “No, no!
-We usually show the movies in English.
-When it is a foreign movie, we also show it in its original language.
-We don't sell extra tickets; you only have to point out to the moviegoers which language the movie will be shown in.”
+**Matthew:** “No, you only have to point out to the moviegoers which language the movie will be shown in.”

 **Anna:** “When does the cashier do that?”

 **Matthew:** “Here.”

 Matthew points to the arrow with the number 4.
-Anna amends the sentence “Cashier suggests available seats to moviegoer” with a comment “and mentions language.”
+Anna adds a comment “and mentions language.”

 ![Adding another annotation](/assets/images/quick-start-guide/01fig08-another-annotation-gray.svg)